 During a transfer of mood from one individual to another, the emotional contagion moves from the more expressive to the less expressive.

-Interaction between two individuals trigger emotional coordination.
+Interaction between two individuals triggers emotional coordination.
 Speakers reflect gestures when they are speaking.
-The two change position at the same moment.
+The two change positions at the same moment.

 Children or unpopular people try to force themselves on the group, while others take time to observe the group in order to understand what is happening before approaching, and then accept the rules prior to making suggestions if need be.